w-pay/sdk-wpay-jvm/README.md

 $ ./gradlew :okhttp-gson:build
 ```

+### XCode

+Using the ObjC variant requires the use of [CocoaPods](https://cocoapods.org/)
+as a Pod Spec is generated to include the library in an XCode project.

+See the `objc` README for more information about how to integrate the
+library.

 ## Testing an SDK variant

+**NOTE:** Tests currently are only available for the Java based SDK
+variants.

 For each SDK variant we want to create a "virtual test project", that
 mixes the source of the SDK library, the Android tools, and the tests